lodowd21/Lan-Way-Roofing/README.md

 ## Database
 This is an azure postgres managed database.
 The database stores customer and employee information.
 The SQL code to create the tables is in the postgres_database folder.

+## Postman
+The postman_api_test_collection folder contains a JSON script of the all the requests that were used to test the apis.

 ## Author
 Liam O'Dowd